Kosmosaik/ProgressCrawl/docs/qol-todo-summary.md

 ### TODOs

 These should be handled in future QoL passes or adjacent branches:

-1. **Move the Inventory/Equipment/Skills menu bar up on top header so we don't have two top panels.
-The name (on the top left) can be removed for now.

-2. **Remove the "Overview World map ready (Tutorial Zone + adjacent placeholders)" text/field**
+1. **Remove the "Overview World map ready (Tutorial Zone + adjacent placeholders)" text/field**

-3. **Remove the "Zone" menu text in the top and move up the Zone Info field instead.
+2. **Remove the "Zone" menu text in the top and move up the Zone Info field instead.
 We need to save on UI height in the zone panel.

-4. **Randomize min/max width & height and fillChance on zones.
+3. **Randomize min/max width & height and fillChance on zones.
 Set different min/max and fill values depending on zone type/biome.

-5. **Make Zone Info more player friendly by removing Zone ID and adding Zone Name instead.**
+4. **Make Zone Info more player friendly by removing Zone ID and adding Zone Name instead.**

-6. **Add Completed as state to zone so when viewing Zone Info on a zone in world map, it should say "Discovered" = Not Explored, "Visited" = Entered but not fully explored, "Completed" = Fully completed (100% tiles explored).
+5. **Add Completed as state to zone so when viewing Zone Info on a zone in world map, it should say "Discovered" = Not Explored, "Visited" = Entered but not fully explored, "Completed" = Fully completed (100% tiles explored).
 In the future there will be a different calculation based on POIs, Locations and subareas.

-14. Remove messages when there's nothing of interest in the tile, and instead add messages for finding resources, entities, POIs etc.
+6. Remove messages when there's nothing of interest in the tile, and instead add messages for finding resources, entities, POIs etc.

 ---